Liminality: Photography and Internet culture

-In the late 2010s, a trend of images depicting so-called "liminal spaces" has surged in online art and photography communities, with the intent to convey "a sense of nostalgia, lostness, and uncertainty".
+In the late 2010s, a trend of images depicting so-called "liminal spaces" surged in online art and photography communities, with the intent to convey "a sense of nostalgia, lostness, and uncertainty".
 The subjects of these photos may not necessarily fit within the usual definition of spatial liminality (such as that of hallways, waiting areas or rest stops) but are instead defined by a forlorn atmosphere and sentiments of abandonment, decay and quietness.
 Additionally, it has been suggested that the liminal space phenomenon could represent a broader feeling of disorientation in modern society, explaining the usage of places that are common in childhood memories (such as playgrounds or schools) as reflective about the passage of time and the collective experience of growing older.

 The phenomenon gained media attention in 2019, when a short creepypasta originally posted to 4chan's /x/ board in 2019 went viral.
 The creepypasta showed an image of a hallway with yellow carpets and wallpaper, with a caption purporting that by "noclipping out of bounds in real life", one may enter the Backrooms, an empty wasteland of corridors with nothing but "the stink of old moist carpet, the madness of mono-yellow, the endless background noise of fluorescent lights at maximum hum-buzz, and approximately six hundred million square miles of randomly segmented empty rooms to be trapped in".
 Since then, a popular subreddit titled "liminal space", cataloguing photographs that give a "sense that something is not quite right", has accrued over 500,000 followers.
 A Twitter account called @SpaceLiminalBot posts many liminal space photos and it has accrued over 1.2 million followers.
 Liminal spaces can also be found in painting and drawing, for example in paintings by Jeffery Smart.

 Research indicates that liminal spaces may appear eerie or strange because they fall into an uncanny valley of architecture and physical places.

 Music and other media

-The 2019 surrealist puzzle game Superliminal, developed by Pillow Castle Games, explicitly incorporates liminality into its puzzles and level design.
+Many videogames exist which are based on the aesthetic concept of liminal spaces.
+Examples include Superliminal and the video game adaptations of the Backrooms among many others.

 Liminal Space is an album by American breakcore artist Xanopticon.
 Coil mention liminality throughout their works, most explicitly with the title of their song "Batwings (A Limnal Hymn)" (sic) from their album Musick to Play in the Dark Vol. 2.
 In .hack//Liminality Harald Hoerwick, the creator of the MMORPG "The World", attempted to bring the real world into the online world, creating a hazy barrier between the two worlds; a concept called "Liminality".

 In the lyrics of French rock band Little Nemo's song "A Day Out of Time", the idea of liminality is indirectly explored by describing a transitional moment before the returning of "the common worries".
 This liminal moment is referred as timeless and, therefore, absent of aims and/or regrets.